volodymyrhudyma/blog/content/blog/2020-10-15-broadcastchannel-api-in-javascript.md

 ## Summary

-The Broadcast Channel API is a very simple API that allows cross-context communication.
+The BroadcastChannel API is a very simple API that allows cross-context communication.

 It can be used to detect user actions in the current tab and propagate them to all other opened tabs on the same origin.